-A comparative carcinogenicity study was also done in rats comparing three drugs in this class: fenofibrate (10 and 60 mg/kg; 0.3 and 1.6 times the human dose, respectively), clofibrate (400 mg/kg; 1.6 times the human dose), and gemfibrozil (250 mg/kg; 1.7 times the human dose).
+A comparative carcinogenicity study was also done in rats comparing three drugs in this class: fenofibrate (10 and 60 mg/kg; 0.3 and 1.6 times the human dose), clofibrate (400 mg/kg; 1.6 times the human dose), and gemfibrozil (250 mg/kg; 1.7 times the human dose).
 Pancreatic acinar adenomas were increased in males and females on fenofibrate; hepatocellular carcinoma and pancreatic acinar adenomas were increased in males and hepatic neoplastic nodules in females treated with clofibrate; hepatic neoplastic nodules were increased in males and females treated with gemfibrozil while testicular interstitial cell (Leydig cell) tumors were increased in males on all three drugs.

-- 2. A gallstone prevalence substudy of 450 Helsinki Heart Study participants showed a trend toward a greater prevalence of gallstones during the study within the gemfibrozil treatment group (7.5% versus 4.9% for the placebo group, a 55% excess for the gemfibrozil group).
-A trend toward a greater incidence of gallbladder surgery was observed for the gemfibrozil group (17 versus 11 subjects, a 54% excess).
+- 2. A gallstone prevalence substudy of 450 Helsinki Heart Study participants showed a trend toward a greater prevalence of gallstones during the study within the gemfibrozil treatment group (7.5% vs 4.9% for the placebo group, a 55% excess for the gemfibrozil group).
+A trend toward a greater incidence of gallbladder surgery was observed for the gemfibrozil group (17 vs 11 subjects, a 54% excess).
 This result did not differ statistically from the increased incidence of cholecystectomy observed in the WHO study in the group treated with clofibrate.
-Both clofibrate and gemfibrozil may increase cholesterol excretion into the bile, leading to cholelithiasis.
+Both clofibrate and gemfibrozil may increase cholesterol excretion into the bile leading to cholelithiasis.
 If cholelithiasis is suspected, gallbladder studies are indicated.
 Gemfibrozil therapy should be discontinued if gallstones are found.
 Cases of cholelithiasis have been reported with gemfibrozil therapy. - 3.
-Since a reduction of mortality from coronary heart disease has not been demonstrated and because liver and interstitial cell testicular tumors were increased in rats, gemfibrozil should be administered only to those patients described in the INDICATIONS AND USAGE section.
-If a significant serum lipid response is not obtained, gemfibrozil should be discontinued. - 4.
-Concomitant Anticoagulants Caution should be exercised when warfarin is given in conjunction with gemfibrozil.
-The dosage of warfarin should be reduced to maintain the prothrombin time at the desired level to prevent bleeding complications.
-Frequent prothrombin determinations are advisable until it has been definitely determined that the prothrombin level has stabilized. - 5.
-The concomitant administration of gemfibrozil with simvastatin is contraindicated (see CONTRAINDICATIONS and PRECAUTIONS).
-Concomitant therapy with gemfibrozil and an HMG-CoA reductase inhibitor is associated with an increased risk of skeletal muscle toxicity manifested as rhabdomyolysis, markedly elevated creatine kinase (CPK) levels, and myoglobinuria, leading in a high proportion of cases to acute renal failure and death.
-IN PATIENTS WHO HAVE HAD AN UNSATISFACTORY LIPID RESPONSE TO EITHER DRUG ALONE, THE BENEFIT OF COMBINED THERAPY WITH GEMFIBROZIL AND an HMG-CoA REDUCTASE INHIBITOR DOES NOT OUTWEIGH THE RISKS OF SEVERE MYOPATHY, RHABDOMYOLYSIS, AND ACUTE RENAL FAILURE (see PRECAUTIONS, Drug Interactions).
-The use of fibrates alone, including gemfibrozil, may occasionally be associated with myositis.
-Patients receiving gemfibrozil and complaining of muscle pain, tenderness, or weakness should have prompt medical evaluation for myositis, including serum creatine-kinase level determination.
-If myositis is suspected or diagnosed, gemfibrozil therapy should be withdrawn. - 6.
-Cataracts Subcapsular bilateral cataracts occurred in 10%, and unilateral in 6.3%, of male rats treated with gemfibrozil at 10 times the human dose. - 7.
-CYP2C8 substrates Gemfibrozil, a strong inhibitor of CYP2C8, may increase exposure of CYP2C8 substrates when administered concomitantly (see PRECAUTIONS, Drug Interactions). - 8.
-OATP1B1 substrates Gemfibrozil is an inhibitor of organic anion-transporter polyprotein (OATP)1B1 and may increase exposure of drugs that are substrates of OATP1B1 (e.g., atrasentan, atorvastatin, bosentan, ezetimibe, fluvastatin, glyburide, SN-38 [active metabolite of irinotecan], rosuvastatin, pitavastatin, pravastatin, rifampin, valsartan, olmesartan).
-Therefore, dosing reductions of drugs that are substrates of OATP1B1 may be required when gemfibrozil is used concomitantly (see
+Since a reduction of mortality from coronary heart disease has not been demonstrated and because liver and interstitial cell testicular tumors were increased in rats, gemfibrozil tablets, USP should be administered only to those patients described in the INDICATIONS AND USAGE section.
+If a significant serum lipid response is not obtained, Gemfibrozil tablets, USP should be discontinued. - 4.
+Concomitant Anticoagulants-Caution should be exercised when anticoagulants are given in conjunction with gemfibrozil.
+The dosage of the anticoagulant should be reduced to maintain the prothrombin time at the desired level to prevent bleeding complications.
+Frequent prothrombin determinations are advisable until it has been definitely determined that the prothrombin level has stabilized.

+- 5. Concomitant therapy with gemfibrozil tablets, USP and an HMG-CoA reductase inhibitor is associated with an increased risk of skeletal muscle toxicity manifested as rhabdomyolysis, markedly elevated creatine kinase (CPK) levels and myoglobinuria, leading in a high proportion of cases to acute renal failure and death.
+IN PATIENTS WHO HAVE HAD AN UNSATISFACTORY LIPID RESPONSE TO EITHER DRUG ALONE, THE BENEFIT OF COMBINED THERAPY WITH GEMFIBROZIL AND HMG-CoA REDUCTASE INHIBITORS DOES NOT OUTWEIGH THE RISKS OF SEVERE MYOPATHY, RHABDOMYOLYSIS, AND ACUTE RENAL FAILURE (see PRECAUTIONS, Drug Interactions).
+The use of fibrates alone, including gemfibrozil tablets, USP, may occasionally be associated with myositis.
+Patients receiving gemfibrozil and complaining of muscle pain, tenderness or weakness should have prompt medical evaluation for myositis, including serum creatine-kinase level determination.
+If myositis is suspected or diagnosed, gemfibrozil tablets, USP therapy should be withdrawn. - 6.
+Cataracts-Subcapsular bilateral cataracts occurred in 10%, and unilateral in 6.3%, of male rats treated with gemfibrozil at 10 times the human dose.